 Continuing students are also eligible to apply for a limited number of travel awards for research or presentations at scholarly conferences.

-Further information about eligibility for these and other department awards can be found in the department’s Graduate Student Handbook (2015-16).
+Further information about eligibility for these and other department awards can be found in the department’s Graduate Handbook For 2020-21.

 Thanks to the generosity of our History Associates, the department is able to supplement funding available from university sources with competitively awarded research and travel grants.
 These awards require faculty nomination and are made by a committee appointed by the History Associates in May of each year.